muhd-umer/pyramidtabnet/README.md

 - Environment characteristics
   <br/>`python = 3.9.12` `torch = 1.11.0` `cuda = 11.3` `torchvision = 0.12.0`
-- This repo uses toolboxes provided by `OpenMMLab` to train and test models.
-Head over to the official documentation of [MMDetection](https://github.com/open-mmlab/mmdetection) for [installation instructions](https://mmdetection.readthedocs.io/en/latest/).
+- This repo uses toolboxes provided by `OpenMMLab` to train and test models. <br/> Head over to the official documentation of [MMDetection](https://github.com/open-mmlab/mmdetection) for in-depth [installation instructions](https://mmdetection.readthedocs.io/en/latest/) if you want train the model on your own dataset.

 ```python
 pip install -r requirements.txt